ncatlab/nlab-content/pages/7/4/3/9/9347/content.md

-This entry provides links for the book
+This page is to record the reference:

 * [[Andreas Kriegl]], [[Peter Michor]]: